Rusty Wailes

 Rusty earned again Olympic Gold as part of the four-man coxless crew at the 1960 Games in Rome.
-That team included John Sayre and two other rowers, Arault and Nash, from other colleges at the Lake Washington Rowing Club.
+That team included John Sayre and two other rowers, Ayrault and Nash, from other colleges at the Lake Washington Rowing Club.
 They won the Pan American Games in 1959 and then went off to the Olympics in Rome.

 Rusty, his wife, Lynne, and John Sayre, were a part of the original group, 'Sing-Out 65,' which became Up With People.
 John and Rusty, along with their respective wives, Pat Sayre and Lynne Wailes, had been members of the Moral Re-Armament show 'Space is so Startling' (recording year, 1962).
 Rusty then became Dean of Men at Mackinac College, which was located on the Mackinac Island site where Sing-Out had formed.
 Mackinac College was dedicated to training students who were 'Learning to Learn, Learning to Live, and Learning to Lead.'

 On October 11, 2002, Rusty Wailes, who lived in Woodinville, WA, died of a heart attack while rowing on Lake Washington.